We've seen that a hypothesis can be a disjunction or a conjunction.

 If the proof objective were $(x^{2}=1) \lor (x^{3}=-1)$, then both statements $x^{2}=1$ and $x^{3}=-1$ can be proven to be true.

-In this case we can choose which one of the two statements we want to prove.
+We can choose which one of the two statements we want to prove.
 We don't need to prove both, because proving one is sufficient for a disjunction.

 Code